redhat-developer/odo/docs/website/docs/command-reference/storage.md

 title: odo storage
 sidebar_position: 7
 ---
-odo lets users manage storage volumes in the cluster.
-A storage volume is a [PVC](https://kubernetes.io/docs/concepts/storage/volumes/#persistentvolumeclaim), which is a way for users to "claim" durable storage (such as a GCE PersistentDisk or an iSCSI volume) without understanding the details of the particular cloud environment.
-The storage volume can be used to persist data across restarts and rebuilds of the component.
+odo lets users manage storage volumes attached to the components.
+A storage volume can be either an ephemeral volume, or a [PVC](https://kubernetes.io/docs/concepts/storage/volumes/#persistentvolumeclaim), which is a way for users to "claim" a persistent volume (such as a GCE PersistentDisk or an iSCSI volume) without understanding the details of the particular cloud environment.
+The persistent storage volume can be used to persist data across restarts and rebuilds of the component.

 ### Adding a storage volume